knowyourphrase.com - Meanings and Origins of Phrases | If you're interested in animals, feel free to check out the animal phrases list!

 The phrases that are quoted are likely already commonly known, and have their origins elsewhere.
 For instance, just because an idiom shows up in a newspaper from 1850, does not mean the idiom originated from that newspaper.
 However, what that does tell you, is that the phrase was being used since 1850, so its origins are at least more than 150 years old.

-* Jacob decided to go for broke by investing the entirety of his monopoloy money in hotels over his most expensive spaces.
-The move didn't work, however, as I rolled right on his property and won the game!
+* Jacob decided to go for broke by investing the entirety of his monopoloy money in hotels, and then hoping someone would land on them shortly after.
+The move didn't work, however, and Jacob eventually lost the game.

-* Whenever I'm playing a racing video game and I'm falling behind, I'll go for broke and take riskier moves than I normally would in an attempt to catch up to the pack in front.
+* Whenever I'm playing a racing video game and I'm falling behind, I'll go for broke and take riskier moves than I normally would in an attempt to catch up to the rest of the pack.